 Main Subheading

 Many private colleges and universities have significant endowments that enable them to offer substantial need-based financial aid packages.
 To distribute these funds equitably, they often rely on the CSS Profile to gain a more complete understanding of a family's ability to contribute to college costs.
 This holistic view includes assets, income, and expenses that the FAFSA might not fully capture.
-For instance, the CSS Profile may ask about home equity, retirement accounts, and other assets that provide a more comprehensive picture of a family's financial strength.
+Here's a good example: the CSS Profile may ask about home equity, retirement accounts, and other assets that provide a more comprehensive picture of a family's financial strength.
 It's essential to check with each college or university to determine their specific financial aid requirements.
 Some public institutions, particularly those with large endowments or a commitment to providing extensive need-based aid, may also require the CSS Profile to allocate their funds effectively.
-Understanding these distinctions can help students and families navigate the financial aid process more confidently.
+Understanding these distinctions can help students and families figure out the financial aid process more confidently.

 Comprehensive Overview